 This common question has a definitive answer: No. You do not have to buy your boss a gift.
 You are never obligated to give a gift to someone with power over you.
 It's more likely that your boss should feel obligated to give you a gift, not vice-versa.

-And even more important, make sure you talk to HR or read the employee handbook to see if gifting a boss is allowed.
+If you do decide to buy your boss a gift, make sure you talk to HR or read the employee handbook to see if gifting a boss is allowed.
 In some companies, it is prohibited.

 What if everyone else gives the boss an individual gift?